KelvinLam05/KelvinLam05/README.md

 ### KNOWLEDGE/SKILLS

 * Strong track record in solving analytical problems using quantitative and machine learning approaches
-* Working knowledge in common machine learning techniques such as Random Forests, Boosting, Regularized Regression, Naïve Bayes Classifiers
+* Practical knowledge of common machine learning algorithms such as Linear Regression, Logistic Regression, K-means clustering
-* Working knowledge in classical statistics (Regression, Clustering, Optimization, Probability)
+* Working knowledge in classical statistics (Classification, Regression, Clustering, Optimization, Probability)
-* Experience in data cleaning, wrangling, exploratory data analysis, and model building
+* Experience in data cleaning, wrangling, analysis, and modelling
-* Experience in Text Mining and Natural Language Programming (NLP)
 * Experience in testing (A/B)
+* Practical knowledge of Python (with key libraries and packages)
+* Basis knowledge of SQL
 * Working knowledge of data visualization concepts in reports (Tableau)

 ### CONNECT WITH ME